How Missing One Deadline Could Cost You $40,000 in Merit Aid

 - Gap year might open up next year's opportunities

-Every year, we hear from parents who missed one crucial date and watched thousands of dollars disappear.
-The frustrating part?
-Their student was qualified for the aid—they just submitted too late.
+Every year, families miss one crucial date and watch thousands of dollars disappear.
+The student was qualified for the aid.
+They just submitted too late.

-The difference between families who maximize aid and those who don't isn't about whose kid has better grades.
-It's about who has better systems.
+The difference between families who maximize aid and those who don't is not about whose kid has better grades.
+It is about who has better systems.
+If you are building your college affordability plan, deadline tracking is where it starts.

 Your Action Plan